 Comparative Biochemistry and Physiology Symposium – Environmental Physiology and Behaviour – A tribute to the Versatile Career of Gord McDonald

 Dr. Kath Sloman, University of West Scotland.
-Presentation Title: “Behaviour of Early Life Stages in Fish”
+Presentation Title: “Multidisciplinary Approaches in (Fish) Biology”

 Dr. Chris Wood, University of British Columbia.
 Presentation Title: “Using Environmental Physiology to Set Environmental Policy”

-Dr. Richard Gonzales, University of San Diego.
+Dr. Richard Gonzalez, University of San Diego.
 Presentation Title: Conflict and Compromise Between Ion Regulation and Respiratory Function in Fishes

 Parasitology, Immunology and Environment Symposium – Environmental Contaminants and Parasitism: What Do We Know and What Questions Need To Be Addressed

 Dr. Mark Fast, University of Prince Edward Island.
 Presentation Title: “It’s Not You It’s Me: Ectoparasites Implicate and Complicate Contaminant Impacts on Fish.”